bell-sw/alpaquero/AUTOMATING_INSTALLATION.md

 # Automating the Installation

-The `alpaquita-installer` offers a means to automate the installation process.
+The `alpaquero` offers a means to automate the installation process.
 For that to work one should create a file describing the installation and pass it to the installer using the `-f` option.

 This file is of the YAML format.
 It describes the installation with parameters provided below in this document.